Codecademy/docs/content/kotlin/concepts/objects/objects.md

 ---
 Title: 'Objects'
-Description: 'In kotlin the concept of Objects have two possible use: expression and declarations.'
+Description: 'In Kotlin there are two main statement types for the creation of class objects: expressions and declarations.'
 Subjects:
   - 'Mobile Development'
 Tags:
   - 'Android'